+What is a reverse proxy?

 OutSystems only serves applications in HTTP port 80 and HTTPS port 443.

 Additionally, when the back-end of one or more OutSystems Mobile or Reactive Apps is hosted behind a reverse proxy, the following requirements must also be met:

-- Applications available externally using the hostname configured in Service Center and via HTTPS
+- Applications available externally using the domain name configured in Service Center and via HTTPS

-Applications must be externally accessible using the hostname configured in Service Center (which by default is the hostname of the environment) and served via HTTPS.
+Applications must be externally accessible using their domain name configured in Service Center (which by default is the hostname of the environment) and served via HTTPS.

 - URL paths of applications must be kept unchanged

 The reverse proxy must not transform URL paths of applications in any way, i.e. applications must be externally available at https://<mobile_app_domain_name_in_Service_Center>/<application_name>.

 - Do not cache mobile app resources in the reverse proxy

 Mobile and Reactive Apps created in OutSystems load their resources through an optimized process.
 However, proxy caching can interfere with those optimizations.
 Make sure that the reverse proxy does not cache mobile app resources to prevent runtime problems in your mobile apps.

 - When using keep-alive/persistent connections, review the connection timeout configuration